Who We Are

 A Quick Look at Camp Second Chance

-Camp Second Chance is a clean and sober homeless encampment providing emergency shelter for up to 50 people in tents and "tiny homes."
-The current population is about 45.
+Camp Second Chance is a clean and sober homeless encampment providing emergency shelter for up to 50 people in tiny homes The current population is about 50.
 The camp is managed by its residents in partnership with the Low Income Housing Institute (LIHI).
-Camp Second Chance is one of six encampments authorized and funded by the City of Seattle's Human Services Department as part of the City's emergency response to homelessness.
+Camp Second Chance is one of nine encampments authorized and funded by the City of Seattle's Human Services Department as part of the City's emergency response to homelessness.

-Camp Second Chance was founded in April, 9th 2016, when 24 campers split off from another, larger camp to establish an independent way of living.
-The current camp leadership is composed of Eric Davis who is camp manager Eric Pattin and the following are board members, Chris Brand, Joshua Mills, Mark Clarke, Zsa Zsa, Alex McCooley and Michele Baslik.
+Camp Second Chance was founded in April, 9th 2016, when 24 residents split off from another, larger camp to establish an independent way of living.
+The current camp leadership is composed of Eric Davis who is the Site Coodinator and Eric Pattin who is Village Organiser and the following are board members, Randy Lynch, David Sword, Steven LeBerth, Stacy Lanier and Jen Lucia.

-Eric Davis, Camp Manager, with the newly-built camp micro-office last summer.
+Eric Davis, Site Coodinator, with the newly-built camp micro-office last summer.

 The fortunate help the less-fortunate.

-There is often a clear distinction between campers who are mature and organized and who have a plan for their life, as opposed to campers who are in the midst of crisis and whose lives are unstable.
-At Camp Second Chance, the mature and stable campers have made a commitment to help those who arrive at the camp without resources and without the ability to help themselves.
+There is often a clear distinction between residents who are mature and organized and who have a plan for their life, as opposed to residents who are in the midst of crisis and whose lives are unstable.
+At Camp Second Chance, the mature and stable residents have made a commitment to help those who arrive at the camp without resources and without the ability to help themselves.

 The first step is a strict enforcement of the rules against drugs and alcohol in camp.
 A camper who is intoxicated not only disturbs the peace of the camp with their out-of-control behavior, they also interfere with the efforts of other campers who may be trying to maintain their own sobriety.
 Alcoholism and drug addiction are rampant among the homeless, but active users are not allowed to live at Camp Second Chance.